White-Whale-Defi-Platform/cosmos-automations/docs/CONTRIBUTING.md

 # Contributing to Migaloo

 Welcome!
-We are thrilled that you want to contribute to White Whale Migaloo Bots!
+We are thrilled that you want to contribute to White Whale Cosmos Automations!
 Consider that there are many ways in which you can contribute, it's not only about writing code.
 In this document we go through different ways you can get involved with the project.

 ## Crafting Code

-If you are a software developer and want to contribute writing code for the bots, the first step is to get familiar with the Migaloo architecture, which you can learn about in our [docs](https://white-whale-defi-platform.github.io/docs/).
+If you are a software developer and want to contribute writing code for cosmos automations, the first step is to get familiar with the cosmwasm, which you can learn about in their [github](https://github.com/CosmWasm).

 Before you can write any code, please take a look at the list of prerequisites below.